sagemathinc/cowasm-python/README.md

 You do NOT need to install Zig or Node.js, and different packages have different requirements.
 A tested version of each will be downloaded as part of the build process.
 Currently, this is the latest released version of Zig and the latest released version of Node.
-It doesn't matter if you have random versions of Node or Zig on your system already.
+It doesn't matter if you have random versions of Node or Zig on your system already.  **We patch zig so that it can build position independent .zig code \-\- this is not in upstream yet \(or even proposed\).
+Thus you can't use your own version of zig.
+This is only relevant for the python\-wasm package.**

 The dependency you need for every possible package are as follows:

 - On MacOS, install the [XCode command line tools.](https://developer.apple.com/xcode/resources/)